rcastley/monitoring_pihole/README.md

 ## Introduction

 At Splunk we love OpenTelemetry and I love OpenTelemetry because it is able to run on a Raspberry Pi.
-So, I thought it would be interesting to see if I could get the OpenTelemetry collector fetching metrics from Pi-hole.
+So, I thought it would be interesting to see if I could get the OpenTelemetry Collector fetching metrics from Pi-hole.
+Plus, we get the added bonus of OpenTelemetry collecting the host metrics of the Raspberry Pi.
+In fact, checkout all of the receivers (a receiver, which can be push or pull based, is how data gets into the Collector) that are available [here](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver).

 Pi-hole is a fantastic open-source DNS-based ad blocker that enhances your online experience by blocking unwanted ads and trackers network-wide.
 Monitoring the performance and status of your Pi-hole setup is essential to ensure its effectiveness.
 Next we'll explore how to use a Prometheus exporter to expose metrics from Pi-hole and have the OpenTelemetry collector scrape the metrics and send to Splunk Observability Cloud.